 Salisbury Lumber was one of the state’s largest fires in recent years.
 In total, the damages exceeded $10,000,000 and unfortunately, two firefighters lost their lives when fire tore through this 76,000 sf manufacturing facility.
 The insured knew they had a total loss on their hands, but how do they prove everything that they lost and recover the full policy limits.
-To do this, the insured interviewed several public adjusting firms, yet chose AmeriClaims due to our expertise and personal attention that we provide our customers.
+To do this, the insured interviewed several public adjusting firms, yet chose AmeriClaims as their public insurance adjuster due to our expertise and personal attention that we provide our customers.

 We immediately retained a general contractor and started to recreate the entire facility by using available building plans that we recovered in the debris.
 We were ultimately able to recover the full policy limits on the main facility, as well as recover funds on two additional structures that were damaged by the fire.

 We then prepared inventories of all business personal property that was destroyed in the fire.
 This included machinery, equipment, tools, finished goods and stock on hand.
 We had to secure sales orders from outside customers to confirm that the finished goods were actually ready to be delivered, as this was additional coverage that we were able to recover for the insured.
 Once again, we were able to fully recover the policy limits on the business personal property claim.